-NOTE: If emergency PDU session resources are established, the gNB should not configure the Extended DRX when sending the UE to RRC_INACTIVE state.
+NOTE: When emergency PDU session resources are established and if the gNB decides to release the UE into RRC_INACTIVE state, it should not configure the Extended DRX.
 The gNB recognizes the emergency PDU session resources based on special ARP value of a QoS flow as specified in TS 23.501 [3].